 We also recognise that parents will invariably have an excellent knowledge of their child’s strengths and areas for development through the time they spend with their child outside of school.
 Parents are invited to share any such information as part of parents evening and SEND drop in sessions.
 Parents are also welcome to arrange a meeting with their child’s class teacher and/or the SENCo if they feel it is necessary.

 Where appropriate, children are also asked to consider their own strengths and areas for development.
 This allows us to identify any areas where the children feel they may need additional support.

-Robert Kay – Special Educational Needs Coordinator (SENCo)
+Leanne Ashton – Special Educational Needs Coordinator (SENCo)

 The role of the SENCo is to oversee SEND provision within the school.
 This includes responsibility for the day to day operation of SEN policy and provision.
 The SENCo provides professional guidance to colleagues and will work closely with staff, parents and other agencies.

 Jane Shearer – Learning Support Assistant

 The role of our Learning Support Assistants is to provide support and interventions to children with additional needs.
 The majority of this is done through small group and 1:1 ‘wave 3’ support.

 Forest Schools is used to support children who have social and emotional difficulties, issues with communication and interaction and sensory or physical needs.
 Additional Forest School sessions may be made available to pupils who are having difficulties in any of these areas.

 Our Parent Support Advisor works closely with children and their families to provide additional support, advice and pastoral care.
 Much of this is done through 1:1 or small group work focussed around children’s social and emotional needs.